-It won’t take you long to realize you can buy french fries all over the city.
-It’s almost impossible to pass by the french fry shop and not to buy one.
+It won’t take you long to realize you can buy fries all over the city.
+It’s almost impossible to pass by the fries place and not to buy one.
 Find those who offer a wide selection of dipping sauces and enjoy your snack while siting next to the canal.

 Buy souvenirs at the Flower Market

 Bloemenmarkt or the Flower Market is the best place to buy a unique Dutch souvenir.
 This unique floating market offers a wide range of flowers and plant seeds, cactuses and other stunning flowers.
 Just across the market, there are a few great cheese shops, so don’t miss those too.
 Even if you’re not into buying it, at least try some free samples.

 Lunch break around Leiden Square

 If you’re hungry and you crave for some tasty food, you’ll find plenty of options around Leidseplein (Leiden Square) or any of the streets around the square.
 Even if you’re just into grabbing a cup of coffee, it’s a nice place to sit and people-watch.

 Visit the museum of your choice at Musuemplein